Under Salt Marsh

-Under Salt Marsh is an upcoming British crime thriller television series created by Claire Oakley and starring Kelly Reilly, Rafe Spall and Jonathan Pryce.
+Under Salt Marsh is a British crime thriller television series created by Claire Oakley and starring Kelly Reilly and Rafe Spall in the lead roles.
+Filmed in Wales, the series is set in the fictional North Wales village of Morfa Halen.
+The series premiered on 30 January 2026 on Sky Atlantic.
+In August 2026, it was renewed for a second series.

 Premise

-As a huge storm starts to form far out at sea, a teacher and former detective, Jackie Ellis (Kelly Reilly), finds the body of her 8-year-old student, Cefin, who appears to have drowned.
-This shocking discovery stirs up the town's memories of an unresolved case from three years earlier—the disappearance of Jackie’s niece, Nessa, which ruined her career.
+As a huge storm starts to form far out at sea, Jackie Ellis, a teacher and former detective, finds the body of her 8-year-old student, Cefin Hill, who appears to have drowned.
+This shocking discovery stirs up the town's memories of an unresolved case from three years earlier: the disappearance of Jackie's niece, Nessa.
+The failure to find the girl cost Ellis her police career.

-Cefin's death brings back Jackie's old partner, Detective Eric Bull (Rafe Spall), to lead the investigation in a community where he previously failed.
-Believing the two cases are connected, Jackie and Bull must work together to uncover hidden secrets in Morfa Halen before the storm hits and wipes away any evidence.
+Cefin's death brings back Jackie's former partner, Detective Eric Bull, to lead the investigation in a community where he had previously failed.
+Believing the two cases are connected, Ellis and Bull must work together to uncover hidden secrets in Morfa Halen before the storm hits and wipes away any evidence.